 Maximum Compensation Rate

-The maximum compensation rate is based on the statewide average weekly wage (AWW).
-It is ⅔ of the AWW.
-And since the AWW typically increases with inflation each year, the maximum compensation rate does as well.
-The following table shows the maximum rate for the past six years as well as the change in rate from the previous year.
+The maximum compensation rate is based on the statewide average weekly wage (AWW), which is $1,807.50 for 2022.
+It is ⅔ of the AWW, and since the AWW typically increases each year along with inflation, the maximum rate does as well.
+The table below displays the new maximum rate for 2022 as well as the rates for the previous 5 years along with the changes in rate compared to the preceding year.

 |Year||Maximum Compensation Rate||Change in Rate from Previous Year|